inform-us/requirements_specifications/informus/rules/Delirium.md

 1) If the latest (real or forward-filled) CAM-ICU score reading this shift= negative: ‘GREEN’; design = green filled bed
 2) If the latest (real or forward-filled) CAM-ICU score reading this shift = positive: ‘RED’; design = red filled bed
 3) If there is no CAM-ICU score since the start of the shift (since 08:00 day or 20:00 night) ‘missing’: ‘missing’; design = white filled bed with red hashed outline
-4) If the latest CAM-ICU score not applicable as RASS score has fallen to -4- -5: ‘assessment not required (RASS is -5 or -4)’ design = white filled bed with blue hashed outline (RASS pips CAM)
+4) If the latest CAM-ICU score not applicable as RASS score has fallen to -4- or -5: ‘assessment not required (RASS is -5 or -4)’ design = white filled bed with blue hashed outline (RASS pips CAM-ICU)
     - This logic is applied across all epochs, so we override the CAM-ICU score for a particular row if RASS falls below -3.
 5) CAM-ICU with a null RASS - label as either: `positive with no RASS` or `negative with no RASS`